 Reading Romance Novels

 Romance novels have received increased attention in recent years.
 Although women are their main readers, an increasing number of men also are involved in that.
-Romance is a beautiful natural human emotion.
-Uplifting good Christian romance novels give a positive outlook on love and inspires people with hope to find true love within God’s will.
+Romance is a beautiful God given emotion.
+Uplifting godly Christian romance novels give positive outlook on love and inspires people with hope to find true love within God’s will.
 They also teach Bible values in choosing the right person for marriage as they stress that love is not a mere feeling but a principle.
 A Bible example of that is seen in the story of Ruth.

 However, there is a great danger in reading most of the secular romantic novels as they portray unrealistic views about relationships between men and women, a low standard of morality, and explicit sex.
 These novels have captivated millions of readers by their tantalizing and exciting plots causing them to lose interest in what is true, holy and pure.

 The Bible in Philippians 4, gives Christians a standard by which they can judge what they should read.
 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).
 The Bible aspect of truth stems from an understanding of the nature of God and Christ, who are the authors of all that is true.
 In this sense, “whatsoever things are true” points to all that is morally and spiritually sound, all that is in harmony with Him, who is “the truth” (John 14:6).